k2view-academy/K2View-Academy/articles/24_non_DB_interfaces/05_HTTP_interface.md

 # HTTP Interface

-An HTTP interface defines the connection to an HTTP/s host and can be used by Broadway Actors.
+The HTTP interface type defines the connections to an HTTP/s host and can be used by Broadway Actors.

 To create a new HTTP interface: